-Whether you're travelling or sending SMS messages to friends from around the world, it can be a pain to jump from app to app just to send a message in another language and translate replies.
+Whether you're traveling or sending messages to friends from around the world, it can be a pain to jump from app to app just to send a message in another language and translate replies.
 With GBoard, the keyboard app from Google, this problem is finally solved.
 It's a multi-lingual keyboard with a translator built right in!

-You can use its many keyboard configurations to type in multiple languages, and you can switch between your native language and any of your other secondary languages just by holding down the space bar.
+You can use its many keyboard configurations to type in multiple languages.
+You can switch between your native language and any of your other secondary languages just by holding down the space bar.
 It will auto-correct and make suggestions for any of your enabled languages.

 But the real magic is that Google's keyboard has Google Translate built in.
 That means you can type in your native tongue, and it will translate into another language instantly as you type.
 Just select the language you want it to translate to, and it will translate simultaneously as you type - word by word.
 You can then edit the result as you see fit before sending the message.
 GBoard also has built-in search functions if you want to look up words, and you can copy and paste replies to translate them to a language you can read.